ahmadbarzak/KemuKupuGroupProject/README.md

 ```

 #### 2. Run .jar via Command Line ####
-1. Run code below in terminal while in same directory as 1.2.
+1. Run code below in terminal while in same directory as 1.2. -make sure the src file is in the same directory as the .jar file.
 (Remember to change */home/student/javafx-sdk-11.0.2/javafx* to your own javaFX library location).
 ```shell
 java --module-path /home/student/javafx-sdk-11.0.2/javafx --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml -jar kemuKupu.jar
 ```

-2. ***If running on the SOFTENG206 Virtual Machine***, quiz sometimes renders improperly so instead run this code in terminal.
+2. ***If running on the SOFTENG206 Virtual Machine***, quiz sometimes renders improperly so instead run this code in terminal while in the same directory as 1.2. -make sure the src file is in the same directory as the .jar file.
 (Remember to change */home/student/javafx-sdk-11.0.2/javafx* to your own javaFX library location).
 ```shell
 java -Djdk.gtk.version=2 --module-path /home/student/javafx-sdk-11.0.2/javafx --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml -jar kemuKupu.jar